danielajisafe/Facial_Keypoint_Detection/README.md

 # Facial_Keypoint_Detection
 This was my first project as part of the Udacity Computer Vision Nanodegree.

-I defined the network architecture on, trained on Google Colab.
+I defined the network architecture using the original Facial Keypoint Paper.
+Check paper here https://arxiv.org/pdf/1710.00977.pdf .
+The model was trained using Google Colab's compute resources.
 The designed was built using the design from the original paper.
-Check paper here ...